Where Do I Even Start?

 Right now, your answers don’t point to a strong case — at least not yet.

-That doesn’t mean it’s over; it just means you probably need more facts before putting in significant time, money, or emotional energy.
+That doesn’t mean it’s over; you may need more information before putting in significant time, money, or emotional energy.

 Try to get copies of the trust, will, or any notices you’ve received.
 Make a list of what you know and what you still need.
-Sometimes, simply filling in these gaps can reveal whether you actually have grounds to act.
+Sometimes, simply filling in these gaps can reveal whether you actually have grounds to move forward.

 You’ll find a free Evidence Checklist waiting for you at the end of this quiz to help you get organized.
 If you don't see it shortly, check your spam folder or promotion tab.